wiffbi/Kimidi/README.md

 Current version is 1.3.0 and it seems to work fine on Mojave.

-To build the app, clone this repository, and its submodule PYMIDI
+To build the app, clone this repository, and the [PYMIDI.framework](https://github.com/matatata/pymidi.git) submodule.

 	git clone https://github.com/matatata/Kimidi.git Kimidi